DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 This live demonstration relates to our paper titled “Smart Watchdog Mechanism for Fault Detection in RISC-V” also presented at ISCAS 2025.

-Links to IEEE papers on the icons above will be available soon!
+Links to IEEE papers on the blue IEEE icons above will be available soon!

 # Summary 👀